 Unhappy with the way they were treated by the IPCC, and the watchdog’s investigation, Rigg’s brother and two sisters launched their own investigation, detailed in the 2012 Migrant Media film Who Polices The Police?
 The family had to fight tooth and nail to get disclosures from the IPCC investigation and demanded a number of pre-inquest reviews.
 They also managed to obtain an order from the coroner to enter the IPCC’s offices to look at “unused material,” which according to investigators was not relevant at the time.
 This is precisely where the family found the most seriously incriminating evidence against police officers in the case.

-More IPCC collusion
+More IPCC complicity

-Similar evidence of IPCC investigators blatantly colluding with police officers was found in the case of Mark Duggan, who was shot in Tottenham, north London, in August 2011, and whose death sparked five of days of rioting in several English cities.
+Similar evidence of IPCC complicity with police officers was found in the case of Mark Duggan, who was shot in Tottenham, north London, in August 2011, and whose death sparked five of days of rioting in several English cities.
 Three months after his death it was discovered that the minicab in which he was travelling before he was shot was moved by police officers after the shooting.
 It was revealed that removal of the cab, containing forensic and other evidence of major significance, had been sanctioned by IPCC investigators before they had even reached the scene.

 Earlier this month, two years after Duggan’s death, the IPCC investigation into the shooting has found no evidence of any criminal offence, suggesting it is set to conclude the killing was lawful.
 However, none of the 11 firearms officers at the scene of the Duggan shooting who were asked to attend interviews have answered oral questions from the IPCC, instead supplying written answers.
 The officer who shot Duggan, only known as V53, did attend, but declined to answer questions orally, instead submitting written answers two days later.

-The IPCC colluded with police officers in creating the public perception that Duggan had shot at police first.
+The IPCC was also partially responsible for creating the false public perception that Duggan had shot at police first.
 As was the case with Sean Rigg, the IPCC press release reproduced a police lie, and fed this to the media.
 The police know that the first bit of information about any incident is going to stick in the public’s mind – it gives them a chance to fix the story.
 The IPCC allowed the Metropolitan Police to do this.
 The mass media swallowed the shoot-out story, and the tabloids proceeded to portray Duggan as a gangster and a drug dealer, as if its job was to make the killing acceptable to the public.
 What they were less keen to report was that neither Duggan's DNA nor fingerprints have been recovered from the weapon or the sock it was contained in, and the weapon was found between 10 and 14ft from where he fell, after he was shot twice.
 The Duggan family hope the truth will come in the inquest next month, but either way, the image of the IPCC as an independent watchdog, capable of holding the police to account, lay in tatters once again.

 The IPCC also found no evidence of criminal wrongdoing in the case of Azelle Rodney, who was shot dead in Edgware, north London, by a police marksman in 2005.
 But in July 2013, a public inquiry chaired by a retired High Court judge concluded the killing was unlawful.
 The Crown Prosecution Service is currently considering whether or not to bring criminal charges against E7, the armed officer who fired eight bullets at Rodney, four of which hit him in the head.